Skip to main content

 Dysregulation within the HPG axis, such as age-related decline in chemical signal production, directly impacts sleep.
 For example, reduced testosterone in men can lead to alterations in brain regions involved in sleep, including the preoptic area and the ventrolateral preoptic nucleus (VLPO), which are critical for sleep initiation.

-Similarly, the fluctuating levels during perimenopause can disrupt thermoregulation via the hypothalamus, leading to vasomotor symptoms like hot flashes that fragment sleep.
+Similarly, the fluctuating estrogen and progesterone levels during perimenopause can disrupt thermoregulation via the hypothalamus, leading to vasomotor symptoms like hot flashes that fragment sleep.
 Progesterone’s metabolite, allopregnanolone, acts as a positive allosteric modulator of GABA-A receptors, enhancing inhibitory neurotransmission and promoting sedation.
 A decline in progesterone therefore diminishes this natural anxiolytic and hypnotic effect.

 The HPG axis significantly influences sleep by regulating sex chemical signals that impact brain sleep centers and thermoregulation.